 Farah Ahamed

 I am a writer and editor.
-My stories explore people’s lives and how they are affected by culture, religion and politics.
+My stories explore how people’s lives are affected by culture, religion and politics.
+Injustice moves me to write and my protagonists are very often women.

 Period Matters